toddamoda/pyyxellsfgffg/docs/source/background/pipeline.rst

 ########

-The core algorithm of the architecture is the Detection pipeline allowing to host any type of :ref:`models <models_explanation>` in an arbitrary number.
+The core algorithm of the architecture is the Detection pipeline allowing to host any type of :ref:`models <models_explanation>` in a flexible manner, allowing for an arbitrary number of models.
 It is an instance of :py:class:`~pyxel.pipelines.DetectionPipeline` class.

-Inside the pipeline the :ref:`models <models_explanation>` are grouped into different levels per detector type imitating the working principle of the detector, for example in case of a :term:`CCD` the model groups are :ref:`scene generation <scene_generation>`, :ref:`photon collection <photon_collection>`, :ref:`charge <charge_transfer>`, :ref:`generation <charge_generation>`, :ref:`charge collection <charge_collection>`, :ref:`charge transfer <charge_transfer>`,
+Inside the pipeline the :ref:`models <models_explanation>` are grouped into different levels per detector type mirroring the operational principles of the detector, for example in case of a :term:`CCD` the model groups are :ref:`scene generation <scene_generation>`, :ref:`photon collection <photon_collection>`, :ref:`charge <charge_transfer>`, :ref:`generation <charge_generation>`, :ref:`charge collection <charge_collection>`, :ref:`charge transfer <charge_transfer>`,
 :ref:`charge measurement <charge_measurement>`, :ref:`readout electronics <readout_electronics>`
 and :ref:`data processing <data_processing>` in this order.

-Each group is based on a
-for loop, looping over all the included and selected models in a predefined order, which can be changed by the user.
-All the models in a pipeline, get and modify the same :py:class:`~pyxel.detectors.Detector` object one after another.
-At the end, the pipeline returns the :py:class:`~pyxel.detectors.Detector` object as an output ready to generate output files from results.
+Each group is structured around a for loop, iterating over all included and selected models in a predefined sequence, which can be customized by the user.
+All models within a pipeline sequentially access and modify the same :py:class:`~pyxel.detectors.Detector` object. pon completion, the pipeline yields the modified :py:class:`~pyxel.detectors.Detector` object as output, ready for generating output files based on the results.

+Since version 2.0, Pyxel possesses the ability to accommodate multiwavelength models.
+These models, along with their associated groups, are visually highlighted by distinct colors in the accompanying image.
+Integration of multiwavelength photons is conducted latest at the charge collection stage, ensuring their consolidation across the designated wavelength range without delay.

 .. image:: _static/pipeline.png
     :width: 600px